 - Clear and clean a large, flat surface such as a kitchen counter or dining table to hold your dishes.

-- Wash and dry all of your dishes and sort them into packing groups.
+- Wash and dry all your dishes, then sort them into packing groups.

-- Organize groups by similarities in size and function to help maximize space and prevent damaging items.
+- Organize groups by similarity in size and function to help maximize space and prevent damage to items.

-- If you purchased a roll of packing paper, precut several appropriate-sized sheets into a pile.
+- If you purchased a roll of packing paper, cut several sheets of the appropriate size from it and place them in a pile.
 Have a big enough stack of packing paper to handle all your dishes.

 The more organized you are, the faster the process will go.